kkudose/spyparty/content/leaflet-of-spyparty-strategies.md

 ### 2: Be opportunistic, not reckless.
 - Be ready to take an opportunity when a mission is favorable—but also be aware of the risks.
     - e.g. the **Ambassador** happens to join a crowded conversation right next to you.
-Before you immediately **Bug**, just because you can, consider the following: Is there anything blocking the sniper's view?
+Before you immediately **Bug** just because you can, consider the following: Is there anything blocking the sniper's view?
 Are there any people at bookshelves or statues, or otherwise distracting the sniper?
 - The first 10s is often a good opportunity to complete **Bug**, **Purloin**, **Swap**, or even **Add Time**.
 Everyone is moving so the sniper is distracted.

 ### 3: Share banana bread generously, but infrequently.